pydicom/pynetdicom/docs/user/ae.rst

 Association
 -----------
-Now that your AE is set up its time to deal with :ref:`association`.
+Now that you have an AE, its time to :ref:`associate <association>` it with another AE.

 References